 - We believe that treating others well is its own reward.

 Full Circle Communities believes that housing is the foundation on which lives are built.
 Education, employment, health, and well-being — all of these are improved when housing is stable and secure, and all are jeopardized when access to housing is threatened.

 We also recognize that housing itself is not always enough.
 Many of our residents and communities need a little extra help with activities of daily living, with connections to supportive services, or perhaps getting to the grocery store or a doctor’s appointment.

-Full Circle’s model worked: where once seniors were homebound or isolated from the community at large, they now had access to free van and transportation services daily.
-An on-site service coordinator paired residents with needed services like housekeeping, meal delivery, medical screenings, and physical and social recreation activities, all at little or no cost to the residents.
-And where the need for more affordable rents were most pressing, Full Circle committed its own funds to keeping residents in place.
+Full Circle’s model worked: where seniors were once homebound or isolated from the community at large, they now had access to free van and transportation services daily.
+An on-site service coordinator paired residents with services like housekeeping, meal delivery, medical screenings, and physical and social recreation activities, all at little or no cost to the residents.
+And where the need for more affordable rents were most pressing, Full Circle committed its own funds to keep residents in place.